Optimizing Slow Elasticsearch Queries: Best Practices for Performance Tuning

 1. Optimal Index Mappings

 textvs.keyword: Usetextfor full-text search andkeywordfor exact-value matching, sorting, and aggregations.
 Mismatched types can lead to inefficient queries.doc_values: Ensuredoc_valuesare enabled for fields you intend to sort or aggregate on.
-It's enabled by default forkeywordand numeric types, but explicitly disabling it for atextfield could save disk space at the cost of aggregation performance if you later need to aggregate on it.norms: Disablenorms("norms": false) for fields where you don't need document length normalization (e.g., ID fields).
+They are enabled by default for most field types that support sorting and aggregations, such askeyword, numeric, date, boolean, and IP fields.
+Plaintextfields are for full-text search; use akeywordsubfield when you need exact matching or aggregation.norms: Disablenorms("norms": false) for fields where you don't need document length normalization (e.g., ID fields).
 This saves disk space and improves indexing speed, with minimal impact on query performance for non-scoring queries.index_options: Fortextfields, useindex_options: docsif you only need to know if a term exists in a document, andindex_options: positions(the default) if you need phrase queries and proximity searches.

 2. Monitor Cluster Health and Resources